andrewlidong/andrews-digital-garden/public/files/README.md

 I'm always open to interesting conversations, collaborations, and opportunities.
 Feel free to explore this digital garden and reach out if something catches your interest.

-*PS - If you're a recruiter, check out Recruiter Mode for a more traditional presentation of my professional background.*
+*PS - For a more traditional presentation of my professional background, check out Mobile Mode, which is automatically enabled on mobile devices.*